ZuloStudios/snapenhance-no-root-patch/README.md

 ### [Instuctions](#instructions) Below (Including [Obtainium Instructions](#obtainium-instructions))

-The Workflow runs at 23:55 UTC (6:55 PM EST or 7:55 PM EDT, Eastern Daylight Savings Time) only on Sunday and Thursday.
+The Workflow runs at 23:55 UTC (6:55 PM EST or 7:55 PM EDT, Eastern Daylight Savings Time) only on Thursday.
 (Subject to change, mainly when I'm testing.)

 # SnapEnhance LSPatch
 SnapEnhance is an Xposed mod that enhances your Snapchat experience.